amadeus4dev/developer-guides/docs/resources/flights.md

 ### Inspirational Search

 The [Flight Inspiration Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-inspiration-search) provides a list of destinations from a given airport that is ordered by price and can be filtered by departure date or maximum price.
-The following request, retrieves a list of destinations from Boston:
+The following request retrieves a list of destinations from Boston:

 ```bash
 GET https://test.api.amadeus.com/v1/shopping/flight-destinations?origin=BOS